near/ecosystem/README.md

 Adding a new entity to the ecosystem page only consists of two simple steps:
 1. Create both a new markdown file in the `entities` directory with headers pertaining to each data field, and a detailed description of the entity outside the table
 2. Add a new .svg or .png logo image in the `img` directory.
+(If you are uploading a .png logo - 1.Fork 2.Upload 3.Create PR)

 <b>Logo Submission Guidelines</b>